Italy vies for fashion medal with Armani suits

 Armani avoided excessive use of the white, red and green of the Italian flag, but showed a patriotic streak by embroidering in gold the first sentences of Italy's national anthem on the inside lining of the uniform jackets and on the back of polo shirts collars.

 "I am very patriotic.
-And what is more patriotic than the Olympics?" said Armani, who rates tennis and swimming among his favorite sports; and sponsors Italy's top basketball team.
+And what is more patriotic than the Olympics?" said Armani, who rates tennis and swimming among his favourite sports; and sponsors Italy's top basketball team.

 The doyen of Italian fashion, known for his classically elegant style, said he felt attuned with the discipline and determination associated with world-class athletes.